slaskawi/vault-poc/README.md

 One or more access keys have been compromised.

 * Severity: High
-* Result: An attacker can generate an access token to read and write all data in the barrier, but cannot seal/unseal the barrier
+* Result: An attacker can generate an access token to read and write data in the barrier, but cannot seal/unseal the barrier
 * Action: Rotate the access key and revoke any undesired access tokens that may have been generated

 #### Gatekeeper Token